 The terms of shopping agreements are typically shorter at 6-8 months.
 They too give the producer the option to renew, but they crucially allow the screenwriter the right to cancel the agreement after the first term.

 Shopping agreements also give the screenwriter more involvement in their project.
-Writers have input on which talent, production companies and distributors to attach and what financing terms to accept.
+Writers have input on which talent, production companies, and distributors to attach and what financing terms to accept.
 Even so, be mindful of having too many attachments on board, because they may not help your project get produced.
 In some cases, they may also hinder it, if your attachments aren’t bankable enough.

 A shopping agreement often gives little (or no compensation) to the writer.
-This is the tradeoff for flexibility and greater writer involvement.
+This is the tradeoff between flexibility and greater writer involvement.
 Prior to signing such agreements, a producer should have a plan of which financiers and talent they will approach.

-Unlike option agreements, shopping agreements may either be exclusive to one producer, or non exclusive.
+Unlike option agreements, shopping agreements may either be exclusive to one producer, or non-exclusive.
 This allows screenwriters to maximize their chances of attracting funding to your movie script, without being bound to a single film producer.
 It is necessary to include a non-circumvention clause in these agreements so that multiple parties don’t approach the same funding sources and talent with the same project.